gpavlov2016/CarND-Capstone/README.md

 ## Perception

+The perception part in this project is mainly concerened with detecting the state of traffic lights and publishing the results (red/yellow/green/none) to ROS node to be consumed by the waypoint_updater node.

+### Traffic Light Detection and Classification

+The traffic light detection is broken up into two parts.
+Part one deals with light localization and capture.
+Part two uses the captured light image (30x60 pixels) to classify the light as red, yellow, or green.

+For part one, localization, we use the 3D coordinate space of the vehicle in conjunction with the light waypoint data to find a 2D bounding box around the next closest light (if there is one).
+This is done by creating a translation, camera, and rotation matrix and then applying a linear transformation to the 3D point vector.

+Part two, classification, requires an accurate capture of the traffic light.
+A support vector machine (SVM) was trained against approximately 1000 captured images, using a histogram of the color space as  input features.
+The SVM does a very good job of classifying lights in the simulator, but it is less accurate with real world image capturing.

+Upon classifying the image, the class is published to other nodes.
+After a set number of consecutive classifications, the vehicle is confident in the measurement and decides what to do based on the light color.

 ## Planning
 This module decide the vehicle path using various inputs like: vehicle's current position, velocity and location, state of various traffic lights on the way.
 This includes two main nodes:
 1. **Waypoint loader:** This loads the static waypoint data (CSV) and publishes to /base_waypoints